rackerlabs/docs-aws/docs/user-management-and-perms/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 These permissions are Rackspace product-specific.
-This is where you manage Fanatical Support for AWS permissions.
+This is where you manage Produc Access.
 This guide doe not cover other product permissions.

 There are three Fanatical Support for AWS permissions:

 * **Allow this user to add AWS Accounts**: Enables the user to add additional AWS accounts for Rackspace to manage.
 These could be new or existing AWS accounts.
-* **Fanatical Support for AWS**: Controls what access the user has within the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
+* **Product Access**: Controls what access the user has within the `Rackspace Technology Customer Portal <https://manage.rackspace.com/aws>`_.
   This permission applies to **all** Rackspace features, including Passport, Logbook, CloudHealth, and Usage.
 You can configure this permission for